Abanoub-Magdi/Abanoub-Magdi/README.md

 ## Hi  👋 Im Abanoub Magdi

-## Im a Fullstack .NET , Angular Developer
+## A Fullstack .NET , Angular Developer

 ## 📫 How to reach me: